 •For Local authentication: You must initially enter the defaults of admin for username and password for password.
 Note that local authentication enables you to always have access to an analyst license to perform administrative functions even if all available Xtraction licenses are in use by others.

 With either authentication method, the first user to log in will have administrator and enterprise designer privileges.

 When logging out, it's best to use the Logout option at the bottom of the page to release your license for others to use.
 Logging out by closing your web browser isn't recommended, since your license may not be immediately released.

 There are certain administrative tasks you need to complete after running Xtraction for the first time:

-•Change the admin credentials: If Xtraction was configured to use Local authentication, you should immediately change the default credentials for the admin account.
+•Change the admin credentials: If Xtraction was configured to use local authentication, you should immediately change the default credentials for the adminstrator account.
 To do so, click the Profile > Change Password link at the bottom of the page.
 For Local authentication, usernames are not case sensitive but passwords are.

-•Create users: Create accounts for the initial users of Xtraction.
-If you selected the Auto Create Users option during installation, an account will be created the first time a user accesses Xtraction; however, you can create these accounts ahead of time so that the user roles are already assigned.
+•Set up user accounts: If the Auto Create Users option was enabled during installation, an account is automatically created the first time a user accesses Xtraction.
+However, you may want to create user accounts ahead of time so that the user roles are already assigned.